 terms and conditions of this BSCA, if required to meet Boeing’s obligations as a contractor/subcontractor to the United States Government or any other government agency.

+Notwithstanding the foregoing, if Boeing provides direction that is not stated to be a Change, but that Seller considers to be a Change, Seller shall provide Boeing Written Notice to explain the nature of such change and its effect upon Seller’s performance, and Seller shall take no action to implement such change pending direction from Boeing.
 Any actions by Seller, including implementation, related to changes that are not authorized by a Boeing Procurement Agent do not create any rights for Seller or obligations for Boeing under this BSCA.

 Cost Impact; Obsolescence; Excess Inventory.